schilkp/Tonbandgeraet/docs/doc/tband_cli.md

 the tool can save the result to a file (`--output`), open it directly in perfetto (`--open`), or provide a link and host a local server to provide the trace to perfetto (`--serve`).

 The input files must be given last.
-If converting a multi-core trace split into seperate files, append the core id to each file as follows:
+If converting a multi-core trace split into separate files, append the core id to each file as follows:

 ```text